Codyvanzandt/beautiful-jekyll/_posts/2020-12-01-advent-of-code-1.md

 ---
 layout: post
 show-post: true
-title: Advent of Code 2020: The First Puzzle
+title: "Advent of Code 2020: The First Puzzle"
-subtitle: Hey, Look!
+subtitle: "Hey, Look!
 A Simple Problem!
-(Not!)
+(Not)"
 ---

 The first [Advent of Code question](https://adventofcode.com/2020/day/1) question of the holiday season is a variation on a tried-and-true first-round software engineering interview question: